 Along with the ascertainment rate, the delay between symptom onset and reporting of case/admission/death may change over time, which would affect the accuracy of the adjustment for right-censoring the end of the time series.
-Furthermore, a number of factors may have altered severity outcomes over time, including increasing vaccination coverage, changes in quality of healthcare provided if health systems are overwhelmed, and potential differences between earlier circulating viruses, the Beta (501Y.V2/B.1.351) variant that dominated the second wave, the Delta (B.1.617.2) variant which was dominant during the third wave, and the Omicron (B.1.1.529) variant which is currently dominant [viii].
+Furthermore, a number of factors may have altered severity outcomes over time, including increasing vaccination coverage, changes in quality of healthcare provided if health systems are overwhelmed, and potential differences between earlier circulating viruses, the Beta (501Y.V2 / B.1.351) variant that dominated the second wave, the Delta (B.1.617.2) variant which was dominant during the third wave, the Omicron (B.1.1.529) variant which was dominant during the fourth wave, and the Omicron BA.4 and BA.5 sub-variants currently dominant [viii].
 Combined, these factors may lead to perturbations in the time series data that are unrelated to transmission.
 Comparing R estimates from the three data endpoints may help in assessing the severity of some of these biases, as indicated by inconsistent results across analyses of the three data endpoints.
 In addition to limitations in the ability of the available time series data to reflect underlying transmission, the serial interval distribution is estimated based on a relatively small data set.